Gyana491/swapify-frontend/README.md

 # Swapify: India’s Trusted 2nd Hand Marketplace

 ## **Introduction**
 In a world where sustainability and affordability are becoming priorities, the second-hand marketplace is booming. **Swapify** is a **secure, ad-free, and community-driven** platform designed to revolutionize how Indians buy and sell pre-owned products.
-By leveraging **Aadhaar verification**, Swapify ensures **trust, safety, and convenience** in every transaction.
+By leveraging a robust user review history and rating system, Swapify ensures **trust, safety, and convenience** in every transaction.

 ## **Problems in Existing Marketplaces**
 Despite the massive growth of online second-hand marketplaces, users still face significant challenges.
 The biggest issues include: